Ctr-cv/Web-Portfolio/README.md

 Retrieves user inputs, HTML page interacts with user through JS functions

-Connected to Goole AppScriptto fetch user feedbacks and contacts informations
+Connected to Google App Script, used to fetch user feedbacks and contacts informations